MingyuYang-Yale/BENG469/FA23/Basic of HPC and OOD/README.md

 ```
 beng469.ycrc.yale.edu
 ```
-For first two methods use ssh and require an ssh key.
+- For first two methods use ssh and require an ssh key.
 See also: [https://docs.ycrc.yale.edu/clusters-at-yale/access/](https://docs.ycrc.yale.edu/clusters-at-yale/access/ssh/)
-For this class, we will use Open OnDemand to login to the cluster.
-For more advanced use cases that are not well supported by the Open OnDemand, you can connect to the cluster using SSH.
+- For this class, we will use Open OnDemand to login to the cluster.
+For more advanced use cases that are not well supported by the Open OnDemand, you can connect to the cluster using ssh.
 ## Storage Types
 |Name|Location|Good for|Quota|
 |------|-------|------|-------|